mukaiizawa/Paren/man/man1/tee.md

     tee [OPTION] FILE

 # DESCRIPTION
-Copy standard input to FILE, and also to standard output.
+Copy standard input to `FILE`, and also to standard output.

 # OPTIONS

     -a
-        Append to FILE.
+        Append to `FILE`.

 # SEE ALSO
 - coreutils(7)